“I’ll die“, said Robin, “I’ll die if they don’t have that dress ready.”

 He slid his hands under her arms to hold her closer, around the waist, and they kissed again and again.

+Robin reaches his brick house.
 The horror awaiting her, however, has crushed Robin to pieces.
-Her little secret, her sweet portrayal of Danilo’s mysterious, yet exotic life in the Montenegrin mountains, his long and lingering kiss, all vanished before her, in a few minutes.
+Her little secret, her sweet portrayal of Danilo’s mysterious and exotic life in the Montenegrin mountains, his long and lingering kiss, all vanish before her, in a few minutes.

 It must be the dress, Robin thinks, decades after the terrifying moment.
 She wore the wrong green dress.